Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Background

 \subsection{Topological-transmon hybrids}

-The device we consider is a transmon circuit coupled in parallel with a $4\pi$-periodic topological junction consisting of two Kitaev chains connected by a weak link (see \cref{fig:circuit}).
+The device central to this work is a transmon circuit coupled in parallel with a $4\pi$-periodic topological junction consisting of two Kitaev chains connected by a weak link (see \cref{fig:circuit}).
 This same system has been studied previously in the context of detecting the existence of a topological superconducting phase and defining qubits for topological quantum computation \cite{ginossar_microwave_2014, avila_majorana_2020, keselman_spectral_2019, pino_minimal_2024, karki_physics_2024, hassler_top-transmon_2011, rodriguez-mota_revisiting_2019}.
-Here, we will use the terminology of Ref \cite{ginossar_microwave_2014} and refer to the system as a Majorana-transmon (MT) qubit.
+In this work, we will use the terminology of Ref. \cite{ginossar_microwave_2014} and refer to the system as a Majorana-transmon (MT) qubit.
 The Hamiltonian of this system is {\hat{H}_{\rm MT}}

-Here, $\htransmon(\transmonphase)$ is the transmon Hamiltonian given in \cref{eq:transmon-hamiltonian} and $\hjunction(\transmonphase)$ is the Hamiltonian given in \cref{eq:junction-hamiltonian} with the crucial difference that now the superconducting phase difference $\theta$ (this must be the \emph{gauge-invariant} phase difference but the distinction is unimportant here) has been quantised and equated to the superconducting phase difference on the Josephson junction of the transmon $\transmonphase$.
-Hence, we take the pairing amplitudes on the Kitaev chains to be $\pairing^{(l)} = |\pairing|$ and $\hat{\pairing}^{(r)} = e^{i \transmonphase} |\pairing|$.
-This coupling is physically motivated by the fact that, in experimental setups, the superconductivity of the Kitaev chain is induced by proximity with a bulk superconductor.
-The bulk superconductors can then be used to construct the Josephson junction which leads to this coupling (see \cref{fig:circuit}b).
+Here, $\htransmon(\transmonphase)$ is the transmon Hamiltonian given in \cref{eq:hamiltonian-transmon} and $\hjunction(\transmonphase)$ is the Hamiltonian given in \cref{eq:junction-hamiltonian} with the gauge-invariant, superconducting phase difference $\theta$ quantized and identified with the superconducting phase difference on the Josephson junction of the transmon $\transmonphase$.
+We take the pairing amplitudes on the Kitaev chains to be $\pairing^{(l)} = |\pairing|$ and $\hat{\pairing}^{(r)} = e^{i \transmonphase} |\pairing|$.
+This identification is physically motivated by assuming the superconductivity of the Kitaev chain is induced by proximity with a bulk superconductor that is used to construct the Josephson junction of the transmon (see \cref{fig:circuit}b).

-To analyse the Hamiltonian $\hmt$, it is useful to perform a change of frame \cite{ginossar_microwave_2014, keselman_spectral_2019, van_heck_coulomb_2011}.
-As we will see, in this new frame, the only terms which couple the transmon and the Kitaev chain appear in the (transformed) tunnelling Hamiltonian.
-This will allows us to decouple the chain and the transmon by setting the tunnelling amplitude to zero.
+To analyze the Hamiltonian $\hmt$, it is useful to perform a change of frame \cite{ginossar_microwave_2014, keselman_spectral_2019, van_heck_coulomb_2011}.
+In this new frame, the only terms which couple the transmon and the Kitaev chain appear in the (transformed) tunneling Hamiltonian.
+This frame makes it manifest that the chains and the transmon are decoupled by setting the tunneling amplitude to zero.
 Such a mechanism is crucial for us to use the junction to apply controllable quantum gates.